 SEC.
-4.08 EVALUATION CRITERIA
+4.06 EVALUATION CRITERIA

 All proposals will be reviewed to determine if they are responsive.
-Proposals determined to be responsive will be evaluated using the criterion that is set out in SECTION 5.
-EVALUATION CRITERIA AND CONTRACTOR SELECTION.
+Proposals determined to be responsive will be evaluated using the criterion that is set out in Section 5.
+Evaluation Criteria and Contract Selection.
+Contractors are encouraged to review the evaluation criteria when developing their proposal.

-An evaluation may not be based on discrimination due to the race, religion, color, national origin, sex, age, marital status, pregnancy, parenthood, disability, or political affiliation of the offeror.
+An evaluation may not be based on discrimination due to the race, religion, color, national origin, sex, age, marital status, pregnancy, parenthood, disability, or political affiliation of the contractor.